 - for greater certainty, the property owner is a post-secondary institution, hospital, or pension fund.

 It is important to note that if your business is not eligible for CECRA, the federal government has other support programs for businesses and individuals.
-More information can be found here.
+In the spirit of transparency ore information can be found here.

 Furthermore, if you are not a commercial property owner, mortgage payment deferral may be the best option for you.
 More information can be found here.